TinaCloud/bank-marketing/README.md

 #Project Goals
-The goal was the project was to use a dataset of about 40,000 bank customers and cluster them into market segments.
-This was an unspervised approach, PCA was used to reduce dimensionality and to investigate the PCA loadings to establish customer archetypes, then those PCA dimensions were used to perform k-means clustering, density based clustering, and self organizing maps.
+The goal of the project was to use a dataset of about 40,000 bank customers information and cluster the customers into marketing segments.
+This was an unspervised approach, PCA was used to reduce dimensionality and to investigate the PCA loadings to establish customer archetypes, then those PCA dimensions were used to perform k-means clustering, density based clustering, and self organizing map clustering.

 The full explanation is in the PDF document.